 The requirement for a greenway trail will be identified in an adopted Mecklenburg County Greenway Master Plan.
-If the adopted plan does not adequately determine the trail requirement, the requirement will be determined by the Director of Mecklenburg County Park and Recreation, in consultation with the Planning Director and CDOT Director.
-Greenway dimensions are to be determined by the Director of Mecklenburg County Park and Recreation and/orthe CDOT Director.
-However, the gGreenway trails shall be a minimum of 12' in width and located no closer than 4' from any building.
+If the adopted plan does not-adequately determine the trail requirement, the requirement will be determined by the Director of Mecklenburg County Park and Recreation, in consultation with the Planning Director and CDOT Director.
+Greenway trails shall be a minimum of 12' in width and located no closer than 4' from any building.